dictation-toolbox/aenea/README.rst

 While optional, Aenea comes with two very useful modules.

 _aenea.py allows you to dynamically switch between local (i.e., in the VM) and remote (i.e., send to server), as well as changing which server commands are sent to (if you're using several different computers).
 It will also print useful information when the module is loaded such as the current networking settings.
-To install, just copy client/_aenea.py to NatLink directory.
-It is configured in ROOT/grammar_config/aenea.json, there you can rebind commands and add or remove servers to connect to.
-It reads and writes ROOT/server_state.json to keep track of which server is currently active.
+To install, just copy client/_aenea.py into the MacroSystem directory.
+It is configured in ROOT\\grammar_config\\aenea.json, there you can rebind commands and add or remove servers to connect to.
+It reads and writes ROOT\\server_state.json to keep track of which server is currently active.

 _vocabulary.py is used by most of my grammars, and allows multiple grammars to make use of the same set of vocabulary.
 (For example, one may want access to Python vocabulary both in a VIM grammar and a generic edit grammar).
-It makes use of ROOT/vocabulary_config.
-ROOT/vocabulary_config/static contains vocabularies that are always enabled, and ROOT/vocabulary_config/dynamic contains vocabularies that may be switched on and off by the user at will.
-ROOT/vocabulary_config/enabled.json (read and written) keeps track of the current state of dynamic vocabularies.
-You can rebind the commands used to control vocabulary in ROOT/grammar_config/vocabulary.json.
-To install, just copy client/_vocabulary.py into the NatLink dir.
+It makes use of ROOT\\vocabulary_config.
+ROOT\\vocabulary_config\\static contains vocabularies that are always enabled, and ROOT\\vocabulary_config\\dynamic contains vocabularies that may be switched on and off by the user at will.
+ROOT\\vocabulary_config\\enabled.json (read and written) keeps track of the current state of dynamic vocabularies.
+You can rebind the commands used to control vocabulary in ROOT\\grammar_config\\vocabulary.json.
+To install, just copy client/_vocabulary.py into the MacroSystem dir.

 Aenea Dictation Client (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Also available is a dictation capture client @poppe1219 wrote.
 This is simply a window that captures all keystrokes typed into it an relays them to the Linux host.
 If you disable Dragon's dictation box, you can dictate in Dragon's normal mode with the capture client in the foreground in Windows.
 Dragon will then type into the client, which will send the keystrokes to the server.
 You can still use grammars with the client in the foreground.
-To use, just copy client/aenea_client.py to NatLink and run it.
+To use, just copy client/aenea_client.py to MacroSystem and run it.
 By default, all grammars will only work when the client is in the foreground.
 You can change this behavior in aenea.json by setting restrict_proxy_to_aenea_client to false.

 Snapshot and backup (MANDATORY)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~